marcusanthonylorenzo/HotspotsWithReact.Solution/README.md

-# HotspotsAPI
+# HotspotsAPI + React
 #### By _**Marcus Lorenzo**_

-### A simple API using pagination, which returns a list of some of the most trending restaurants in Australia.
+### Attempting to access a simple API using pagination, which returns a list of some of the most trending restaurants in Australia.
+Unable to complete as I am attempting to enable CORS in my server code.
+I imagine that is the only limiting factor - goal was to populate the browser with paginated data.

 ![https___localhost_5001_api_Restaurants - Google Chrome 2022-06-10 12-18-32](https://user-images.githubusercontent.com/100096239/173136319-81ad15cd-4ee6-4eb8-997f-e1c6f7335cfa.gif)